visgl/deck.gl/docs/layer-lifecycle.md

 The `id` property is used to match layers.
 Every time you create a new layer with the same `id` property as a layer you rendered last time, those layers will be matched up and share the same state.
-We can consider the new layer instance an "update" of the old instance.
+Once matched deck.gl consider the new layer instance an "update" of the old instance, and the new matching layer will now have access to the `state` of the old layer.
-It is similar to React's `key` property with these exceptions:
-* 'id' is currently always required
-* it also needs to be globally unique among all your layers.
-Just make sure that every layer has a unique `id` property so that deck.gl can match your new layers with previously rendered ones.

 ### Initialization: Layer.initializeState()